btford/mary-poppins/README.md

 npm search poppins-
 ```

-Some popular plugins are:
+Some existing plugins are:

 * [poppins-pr-checklist](https://github.com/btford/poppins-pr-checklist) - respond to pull requests with a checklist
+  - [poppins-check-cla](https://github.com/btford/poppins-check-cla) - check if a user has signed a CLA
+  - [poppins-check-commit](https://github.com/btford/poppins-check-commit) - check if the commits follow conventions

 #### Installing Plugins

 Plugins should be installed locally, in the same directory as the config file.
-Plugins are installed with npm:
+Plugins are installed with `npm`:

 ```
-npm install poppins-pr-checklist
+npm install poppins-pr-checklist --save
 ```

+Typically you want to save the plugin to `package.json`.

 After installing the plugin, you need to load it by calling `poppins.couldYouPlease()` in your config file: